EmergentRealms/emergentrealms.github.io/docs/cobblestone/index.md

 # Cobblestone Legacy

 ![Godot 4.4 procedural city tileset for Cobblestone Legacy RPG](/img/CobblestoneLegacy.png)

+# Welcome to *Cobblestone Legacy*

+> *“From the streets, a legacy rises.”*

+Welcome to the **official design and development documentation** for **Cobblestone Legacy**, our flagship sandbox RPG.
+This site is an open window into the creative process — where concepts, systems, and design philosophies are shared as they evolve.

+Everything you read here is **a living document**: designs, mechanics, and technical systems are actively in development and subject to change as the project matures.
+Expect the details to shift, experiments to appear and disappear, and ideas to grow into more refined forms over time.

+Our goal is to make this space a **transparent record of progress** and a **platform for community feedback**.
+If you’re following development, testing systems, or simply curious about the inner workings of our world, we welcome your thoughts and observations.

+---

+### Why We Publish Our Notes

+- To make development accessible and traceable for long-time supporters.
+- To provide early insights into the simulation, AI, and storytelling systems at the heart of the project.
+- To gather valuable community feedback before systems become finalized.

+---

+Thank you for visiting, reading, and supporting the journey of **Cobblestone Legacy** —
+a project built with passion, iteration, and the belief that great worlds grow best in the open.

 **Cobblestone Legacy** is a **rogue-lite sandbox RPG** set in a sprawling, procedurally generated city where no two nights are the same.
 It offers a unique blend of **survival gameplay, high-stakes heists, faction dynamics, and emergent storytelling** that ensures **every choice you make echoes through the world**.
 Step into a living metropolis teeming with AI-driven citizens, unpredictable events, and endless opportunities to forge your own legacy.